kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 discuss them. -->

-The current discovery endpoints `/api` and `/apis` will accept a new content negotiation type `Accept: as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io` that represents an aggregated discovery document, with support for both JSON and Protocol Buffers.
+The current discovery endpoints `/api` and `/apis` will accept a new content negotiation type `Accept: application/json;as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io` for JSON and `Accept: application/vnd.kubernetes.protobuf;as=APIGroupDiscoveryList;v=v1beta1;g=meta.k8s.io` for protocol buffers.
+This type represents an aggregated discovery document with the `APIGroupDiscoveryList` type.

+When the feature graduates to GA, the accept type's version will change to `v1` (Eg: `Accept: application/json;as=APIGroupDiscoveryList;v=v1;g=meta.k8s.io`)

+The default accept type will not be changed and a request to `/api` or `/apis` without any content negotiation types will default to the unaggregated `APIGroupList` type defined in meta/v1.

 ### API